 Getting Your Smile Back with Dental Bridges

 Losing your teeth can affect more than how you look and feel about yourself.
 It changes the way you eat and talk, and may even increase the risk of damage to the rest of your teeth and gums.
-Dental bridges (also called partial dentures) are a popular and effective procedure for correcting tooth loss: it restores your ability to eat and speak properly, maintains natural teeth alignment, and provides lip and cheek support to preserve your facial features.
+Dental bridges (also called partial dentures) are a popular and effective procedure for correcting tooth loss.
+They restore your ability to eat and speak properly, maintain natural teeth alignment, and provide lip and cheek support to preserve your facial features.

 Family & Cosmetic Dentistry of the Rockies offers fixed (permanently attached) and removable bridges, which are recommended according to your individual condition.
 Fixed bridges are non removable and offer almost the same stability and strength as natural teeth, which is ideal for patients who have retained most of their jaw structure and density.
 Removable bridges are better suited for patients who have lost significant lip, cheek, and jaw support, because they provide internal reinforcement for the mouth and face.
 They are also generally less expensive than fixed bridges, and are easier to clean and maintain.

 The popularity of dental bridges can be attributed to the fact that it is a practical and versatile solution for replacing missing teeth and restoring your appearance.
 Because they are made from strong and non-toxic materials, they can last up to 15 years (sometimes even longer) with good oral hygiene and maintenance.
 Dental bridges can preserve and promote your dental health by:

 - Restoring your ability to eat and speak normally again

 - Evening out the bite pressure among the rest of your teeth

 - Preventing the rest of your teeth from moving out of place, and from getting cracked or chipped